Brendan-Bruner/OOAnimal/README.md

 ##The Good

-OOAnimal provides an example of how to do object oriented programming in C. There are no wrappers, just a template to follow.
-Implementing classes this way enables single inheritance, virtual functions, and polymorphism.
-Since I developed this template for use in embedded applications there is no dynamic memory allocation.
-This means there is no concept of private and protected class members.
-Everything is public.
+OOAnimal provides a standard for object oriented programming in C. There are no wrappers, just a template to follow.
+Implementing classes this way enables single inheritance, virtual functions, polymorphism, and aggregation.
+Since I developed this standard for use in embedded applications there is no dynamic memory allocation.
+Everything is put on the stack.
+However, an object can still be allocated on the heap, like any other data type.

 In the OOAnimal folder is an eclipse project which demonstrates how to follow the standard.
 I used Eclipse 3.8 on Lubuntu.
 In the CommandLineCompile folder is a Makefile to run the project from the command line.

 OOAnimal is licensed under the GNU General Public License v2.
 I did this so hopefully everyone can use these ideas in their projects.